Redevelopment & the Community

 How does PURA make the decision to invest in a redevelopment project?

 If a redevelopment project can be accomplished without public investment, PURA does not get involved.
-But a public/private partnership often is required to accomplish redevelopment of deteriorating urban properties because they are more difficult and expensive than new development on raw land.
-TIF is used to level the playing field so that developers will find urban settings as attractive as suburban sites.
+A public/private partnership often is required to accomplish the redevelopment of deteriorating urban properties because they are more difficult and expensive than new development on raw land.
+Lastly, TIF is used to level the playing field so that developers will find urban settings as attractive as suburban sites.

 Financing Redevelopment